 I call Paul and Aaron to get them to meet us at the Jewish Jace’s Place.
-They are taken aback to find we both have girlfriends now, raising questions about their own sexuality.
+They are taken aback to find we both now have girlfriends, raising questions about their own sexuality.

 “How come all your friends in New York are so young?” the girls want to know.

 I promise to take them to the Bronx to meet Tina and Pete.
 They are uncomfortable about going to the ‘Ghetto.’
 I also note that they met my 72 year-old friend, William Burroughs.
 We end up teaching the Temple E-Manuel kids the Sham 69 ‘Kids are United’ song.
 I laugh at my use of punk music as gospel.
-I worry that song may offend the kids at Abyssinian Baptist as British punks were pretty racist.
-I’ll go slowly.
+I worry that song may offend the kids at Abyssinian Baptist as British punks are pretty racist.
+I will go slowly.

 “You are so Goth,” she decides.

 “We had lost our girlfriends,” I explain.
 “Or, so we thought.”